SchuhBaum/MapOptions/ReadMe.md

 - Various changes to support multiple maps / cameras.
 - Added an option to increase the reveal speed.
 Default value is one.
 The option instant reveal is removed or rather included in this one.

-v0.59:
-- Fixed two bugs where variables were not deleted properly.
-- Restructered code.
-- Uncover room option should be more reliable now.
-- Switched to BepInEx plugin.
+v0.40:
+- Added support for AutoUpdate.
+- Added slider to customize the size of creature and slugcat sprites.
+- Hides creature sprites when they are in a den.
-- Fixed a bug where creature symbols were not cleared.
+- Fixed a bug where slugcat sprites were not deleted properly.

-- Restructured code.
-- Fixed a bug where JollyCoop became a mandatory dependency.
-- Fixed a bug where the dependency checks would fail when using the modloader Realm.
-- (uncover room and uncover region options) Slightly increased the (reveal) area of rooms.
-Otherwise, some connections to other rooms might not get immediately uncovered.
+v0.30:
+- Added the option to display a slugcat sprite at the players position instead of a red circle (enabled by default).
+When JollyCoop Mod is used, you can see a slugcat sprite for each player.

+v0.20:
+- Added the option to skip the fade in/out animation when opening/closing the map.